 The human only can see up the 60Hz but that doesn’t mean that you should get a crappy monitor.
 The main thing you need to make sure is that the pixels are clear, this is important so you can see your enemy as soon as you should.
 With a low-quality monitor, you may not see them as fast.

 Note: You really don’t need to spend on nice monitors for all your setup.
 If you are running more than 1 monitor you can get any normal monitor for those other screens, just make sure your gaming monitor is the best it can be.
-Here are some of the best gaming monitors on the market today:
+Here are some of the best streamer monitors on the market today:

 Some additional items you can add to your streaming setup on top of what was listed above is: